 '''

---firesim-lib/src/main/
+sim/

+-firesim-lib/src/main/

 -scala/bridges/UARTBridge.scala # Target-Side Bridge and BridgeModule

-→Definitions
+\rightarrow Definitions

 -cc/brides/uart.cc # Bridge Driver source

 L-cc/brides/uart.h # Bridge Driver header

--src/main/cc/firesim/firesim_top.cc # Driver instantiation in the main simulation.
+--src/main/cc/firesim/firesim_top.cc # Driver instantiation in the main simulation

-⊸driver
+→driver

+Target-specific build rules

 L-src/main/makefrag/firesim/

-Target-specific build rules

 build.mk

 Definition of the Chisel elaboration step

 Target-specific configuration and path setup

 config.mk

 driver.mk

 Build rules for the driver

 run.mk

 Custom run commands for meta-simulation

 '''

-20.1.1 Target Side
+21.1.1 Target Side

 The first order of business when designing a new bridge is to implement its target side.
-In the case of UART we've defined a Chisel BlackBox extending Bridge.
+In the case of UART we've defined a Chisel BlackBox1 extending Bridge.
 We'll instantiate this BlackBox and connect it to UART IO in the top-level of our chip.
 We first define a class that captures the target-side interface of the Bridge: